MISSION AND VISION STATEMENT

-Alverno Heights Academy is an independent, Catholic, college preparatory school for young women dedicated to preparing them to function in a society as informed, knowledgeable persons, who have the requisite skills to make and implement mature decisions about complex problems.
+Alverno Heights Academy is a Catholic, independent school for girls and boys in grades TK-8th dedicated to preparing our students to function in a society as informed, knowledgeable persons, who have the requisite skills to make and implement mature decisions about complex problems in a global society.

 - That the fundamental dignity of every person is based not on possessions or accomplishments, but on being created in God’s image, redeemed by Jesus Christ, and destined for resurrection;